RediSearch/RediSearch/docs/docs/basic-constructs/configuration-parameters.md

 Values set using `FT.CONFIG SET` are not persisted after server restart.

-## Query and search configuration parameters
+## Search and query configuration parameters

 The following table summarizes which configuration parameters can be set at module load-time and run-time: